Here is a list of Ukrainian Festivals happening all summer long:

 San Francisco, CA

-Ukrainian Cultural Program for Commemorating of 20th Anniversary of
+Ukrainian Cultural Program for Commemorating the Anniversary of

 Independence of Ukraine